johanley/postscript-notes/README.md

 |string||y|y|y|tokenized<sup>2</sup>|y|
 |array||y|y|[..]<sup>3</sup>|{..}|y|
 |dict||y|y|y<sup>1</sup>||y|

+In PostScript, *literal* means it gets pushed onto the operand stack.

 1. You can make these executable, but there's no change in behaviour.
 It still gets treated as data (pushed onto the stack).